Ytringen

 Ytringen is a local online and print newspaper in published in Kolvereid, Norway.
-It covers the Ytre Namdal area, consisting of Nærøysund, Leka, and Bindal.
+It covers the Ytre Namdal area, consisting of Nærøysund Municipality, Leka Municipality, and Bindal Municipality.
 Published in tabloid format, the newspaper has a circulation of 3,038 in 2013.
 It is owned 49 percent by Helgelands Blad and 47 percent by Trønder-Avisa.
 It has two weekly issues, on Tuesdays and Fridays.